todayisnow/RabbitMQ.Examples/readme.md

 - **Auto-Delete:** Deletes the exchange when no queues are bound to it.
 - **Arguments:** Additional settings or parameters for the exchange.

-# RabbitMQ Message Properties

-When working with RabbitMQ messages, the following properties provide essential metadata and characteristics:

 ## Common Message Properties:

 - **Content Type:**